hashchange/marionette.handlebars/README.md

 If you want to lazy-load some of your templates, you must implement a loader which works for your requirements – such as your URL scheme, for instance.
 Marionette.Handlebars just provides an extension point for you.

+A caveat: Loading templates on demand is _terrible_ for the performance of an application.
+The additional overhead of an HTTP request, particularly on mobile, is way beyond acceptable levels for UI elements which the user is already waiting for.
+Lazy template loading can make sense, though, for elements which are pre-rendered, but not yet exposed to the user.
+Use it judiciously.

+### How to implement a loader

-The method you need to overwrite, `Backbone.Marionette.TemplateCache.prototype.lazyLoadTemplate`, doesn't do anything out of the box.
+The method you need to overwrite, `Marionette.TemplateCache.prototype.lazyLoadTemplate`, doesn't do anything out of the box.
 Replace it with your own implementation.
 Here is what you need to know.

 - Your loader is called with the template ID as the first argument.